 Salmon and trout, whose eggs and larvae develop in running water (e. g., streams, rivers) will be particularly sensitive to temperature changes, and reproductive success of cod in the eastern Baltic will also be affected by hydrographic changes caused by climate change.
 Warmer temperatures can promote the abundance of new species, such as anchovy and hake, which could open new fishery possibilities, but warmer temperatures will also promote new types of pathogenic bacteria and toxic algae, which can threaten fish and shellfish populations as well as human food supplies from the sea.
 These impacts also apply to sea culture of rainbow trout, which may no longer be feasible in Danish waters due to rising temperatures.
 In addition, acidification of the oceans can be a significant threat against wild mussel and other shellfish populations, as well as their sea-based culture (4).

-Fresh water biodiversity
+Vulnerabilities - Fresh water biodiversity

 The consequences of extreme temperature increase (a 6°C increase around the 22nd century relative to 1986−2005) for water quality of Danish lakes has been assessed.
 Model projections for this scenario suggest that annual water runoff will increase (46%), increasing nitrogen and phosphorus loads into these lakes (13 and 64%, respectively).
 Because of this, phytoplankton biomass would increase (eutrophication) and potentially toxin-producing cyanobacteria could become a dominant feature of the phytoplankton community from spring (5).